Participating in a Criminal Group

 If you agree that you have committed the offence (and the police are able to prove so), it is best to plead guilty as you will normally receive a discount on sentence and it will demonstrate remorse and contrition.
 Alternatively, it may be the case that one of our experienced solicitors can negotiate with prosecutors for you to plead guilty to less serious facts or even a less serious charge.

 Participating in a criminal group carries a maximum penalty of 2 years imprisonment in the Local Court.
-The maximum penalty in the District Court is between 5 and 15 years imprisonment depending on which offence under section 93T is alleged.
+The maximum penalty is between 5 and 15 years’ imprisonment, depending on which offence is alleged.
 However, these penalties are typically reserved for the worst offenders.
-Participating in a criminal group is a serious offence and if you are charged with it you should contact our office immediately.
+Participating in a criminal group is a serious offence, and if you are charged with it, you should contact our office immediately.

 You can read about all the sentencing options that a court has, including having no conviction recorded.